goto-eof/europea-library-server/README.md

 # Europea Library

-Web application library that allows to catalog and download e-books.
+A library web application that allows to catalog and download e-books.

 (Work in progress)